Charles XI of Sweden: Death

 Charles XI had complained of stomach pains since 1694.
 In the summer of 1696, he asked his doctors for an opinion on the pain as it had continuously become worse, but they had no viable cure or treatment for it.
 He continued to perform his duties as usual, but, in February 1697, the pains became too severe for him to cope and he returned to Stockholm where the doctors discovered he had a large, hard lump in his stomach.
 At this point there was little the doctors could do except alleviate the King's pain as best they could.
-Charles XI died on 5 April 1697, in his forty-first year.
+Charles XI died on 5 April 1697, at the age of 41.
 An autopsy showed that the King had developed cancer and that it had spread through his entire abdominal cavity.

 Legacy

 Charles XI has sometimes been described in Sweden as the greatest of all the Swedish kings, except for Gustavus II Adolphus, unduly eclipsed by his father and his son.
 In the first half of the 20th century, the view of him changed and he was regarded as dependent, uncertain, and easily influenced by others.
 In the most recent book, Rystad's biography from 2003, the king is again characterized as a strong-willed shaper of Sweden through economic reforms and achievement of financial and military stability and strength.

 Charles XI was commemorated on the previous 500-kronor bill.
 His portrait is taken from one of Ehrenstrahl's paintings, possibly the one displayed on this page.
 The king is pictured on the bill since the Bank of Sweden was founded in 1668, during Charles' reign.

 The fortified town of Carlsburg near Bremen, at the site of modern Bremerhaven, was named after Charles XI.
 The Swedish town of Karlskrona, built during his reign to host the primary navy base in southern Sweden, which it remains to this day, is also named after him.

 Charles's Church in Tallinn, Estonia, is dedicated to Charles XI.
 The recognition of his sores and corpse didn't show the incorruptibility that medieval hagiographers believed to be a sign of Christian sainthood.
-In 1697 the same belief caused Charles's subjects to ask if "God had put the illness inside the king...to punish the people or Charles."
+In 1697 the same belief caused Charles's subjects to ask if "God had put the illness inside the king ... to punish the people or Charles."
 Two years later, the course of events that highlighted the crisis was of the absolutism itself.